rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ![Spectacle Login](https://i.imgur.com/HrU8pNq.png)

 -   You will likely use full screen, right half, left half and bottom half the most frequently.
+There are also commands to move windows between screens!

 ![Spectacle Shortcuts](https://i.imgur.com/9CXJWSm.png)